 Since the winter of 2010–2011, the Chair has sought to expand knowledge to better understand and counter the mistreatment of older adults.
-This core objective will be reached through the following four orientations:
+This core objective will be reached through two following orientations:

-We invite you to consult our website on a regular basis to stay abreast of news concerning the Research Chair and the issue of the fight against the mistreatment of older adults.
+We invite you to regularly visit our website to stay up to date to any news related to the Chair and the field of countering mistreatment of older adults.